kube-logging/logging-operator/docs/configuration/plugins/filters/elasticsearch_genid.md

 ### separator (string, optional) {#elasticsearchgenid-separator}

-You can specify separator charactor to creating seed for hash generation.
+You can specify separator character to creating seed for hash generation.

 ### use_entire_record (bool, optional) {#elasticsearchgenid-use_entire_record}